How you make an offer on a house requires a buyer to meet certain minimums, most notably as it relates to a down-payment.

 How You Pay A Deposit To Buy A House In Canada

-A deposit can work in a multitude of ways as they are not regulated in the same way that down-payments are.
 When a seller accepts your offer, a deposit is typically paid within 24 hours, immediately upon acceptance, or within a certain number of business days.
 The deposit is held in trust by either the seller’s lawyer or your lawyer in a legally protected, interest-bearing account.

 A deposit can be negotiated, as can aspects of a deposit, such as if it’s paid in cash or bank draft.
 Mortgage funds cannot be used for the deposit which means a buyer will have to use their own savings or borrow from a line of credit.